gabrielsalvatore/algorithmology-systemsense/writing/reflection.md

 <!---toc end-->

+TODO: Make sure that you remove all the markers in this file that serve a prompts for work that you have not yet completed.
+The final version of this report should be written as if it was a scientific report that you could publish on the Algorithmology web site or in a scientific journal.

 ## Gregory M. Kapfhammer

 ## Re-type the sentence "I adhered to the Allegheny College Honor Code while completing this project."

 TODO: You must retype the sentence here in order to digitally sign your pledge.

+"I adhered to the Allegheny College Honor Code while completing this project."

 **IMPORTANT:** If you do not type the required sentence then the course instructor will not know that you adhered to the Allegheny College Honor Code while completing the project.

+TODO: Please list here the sources that you consulted while completing the algorithm engineering project!
+The list of sources should also include references to any artificial intelligence coding assistants that you used and a summary of the ways in which you used those coding assistants to complete this project.

 ## Program Output

 ### Report at least five examples of program output to demonstrate that your `systemsense` program works correctly

-TODO: Please provide five examples of program output so as to clearly report that (i) the data collected in the first table does not vary across program runs and (ii) the data collected in the second table does vary across program runs.
+TODO: Please provide five examples of program output from running the command `poetry run systemsense completeinfo` so as to clearly report that (i) the data collected in the first table (i.e., the table that provides the `System Information`) does not vary across program runs and (ii) the data collected in the second table (i.e., the table that provides the `Benchmark Results`) does vary across program runs.

+TODO: Please make sure that some of the provided data comes from running `systemsense` on your laptop and some of the provided data comes from running it in GitHub Actions.
+You should write a sentence before each output sample to make it clear where the data comes from.
+You may not hand-edit and of the program outputs that you provide in this report.

-TODO: Make sure that you report the program output with fenced code blocks.
+TODO: Please provide the output from running the program in fenced code blocks within each of the following subsections.

 #### First output from running the `systemsense` program

 #### Second output from running the `systemsense` program

 #### Third output from running the `systemsense` program

 #### Fourth output from running the `systemsense` program

 #### Fifth output from running the `systemsense` program

 ## Experiment Design

 TODO: Pick at least one detection function provided by `systemsense` in `detect.py` and answer these questions:

 - What is the name of the function?
 - What parameter does this function detect?